Skip to main content

 • Pay the rent and sue the landlord for the difference between the rent and the real rental value of the property

-If an injury occurs because of the landlord's failure to repair, the tenant may sue the landlord for compensation.
+If a tenant sustains an injury resulting from the landlord’s failure to repair, the tenant may sue the landlord for damages.

 Was this helpful?